 Get your crockery sorted with dedicated drawers, without giving up on an entire wall.
 A simple chest of drawers is also a good option if you only want to store your delicate glassware and silverware in a convenient location without displaying it.
 Most chests of drawers are either waist-high or shoulder-high.
 On top, they typically have a flat surface.

 Now that you’ve been inspired, are you willing to take your crockery collection out of its bubble-wrapped storage and hang it in your very own crockery cabinet?
-Contact the experts at Bonito Designs today to get a custom-made crockery unit.
+Contact Bonito Designs, the end-to-end home interior design company in Bangalore today to get a custom-made crockery unit.